championshuttler/portfolio/_posts/2018-12-31-building-your-debian-package.markdown

 ## Conclusion

 A Debian package is an archive file that contains metadata (such as name, dependencies, description) and files.
-You have learned how to write a basic metadata specification file (the `control` file) and you have learned how this, combined with the actual files that you want the package to contain, can be turned into a .deb file using `dpkg-deb`.
-You have also learned how to inspect the insides of a .deb file
+We have learned how to write a basic metadata specification file (the `control` file).

-But as mentioned earlier, using `dpkg-deb` like this is not the _proper_ way to make a package.
-In the next tutorial we will learn why, and what is a more proper way.
+Thanks for reading.
+Cheers!!

+I code at <a href="https://github.com/championshuttler" target="blank">@championshuttler</a> and tweet at <a href="https://twitter.com/idkHTML" target="blank">@idkHTML</a>.
+Let me know if you need any help.